Easy Gluten Free Cornbread Recipe

 gluten free cornbread with chiles

 In this recipe, I tried to take the best of both styles of cornbread.
-The result is a savory, light and fluffy corn cake with a kick that enhances wonderful foods like stews and chili!
+The result is a savory, light and fluffy corn cake which you can amp up (or not) with a kick that enhances wonderful foods like stews and chili!

-I used chipotle peppers that I picked up in the Latin food section of my local grocery store (be sure to buy one without wheat as a thickener), canned in a wonderful smoky adobo sauce.
+If you choose to add that spicy kick, use jalapeño or chipotle peppers like those that I picked up in the Latin food section of my local grocery store (be sure to buy one without wheat as a thickener), canned in a wonderful smoky adobo sauce.
 If you prefer to use a different kind of chile or pepper, give it a whirl!
-Chances are, if you like the taste of those peppers before you put them in the cornbread, you’ll love the cornbread too!
+Chances are, if you like the taste of those peppers before you put them in the cornbread, you’ll love them in the cornbread too!

 gluten free cornbread in 9x13